What every parent should know

 - The earlier you refer your child, the better the chances for successful treatment.

-- If you would like to refer your child for an assessment, call tykeTALK at 519-663-0273 or complete our Online Referral Form.
+- If you would like to refer your child for an assessment, call 519-663-0273 or contact us to arrange a call back.